balfieri/cnerf/README.md

 We can worry later about trying to put this back into instant-ngp.

-These parallel repos must exist:

-../instant-ngp
-../tiny-cuda-nn
-../tinylogger
-../eigen
-../imgui
+See the IDIRS at the top of Makefile for parallel repos that must exist to get this to build.